kamiyuzu/OpenGLPractise/README.md

 # OpenGLPractise
-OpenGL practise for university subject
+OpenGL practise for an university subject

 ## How to compile the proyect
 First to compile the project just cd into the build folder an execute the following command: